 Deputy State Engineer

-As Deputy State Engineer, Jason supports the scientists, technicians and engineers that form the Dam Safety, Hydrography, Well Metering, and Water Information Teams.
+The Deputy State Engineer supports the scientists, technicians and engineers that form the Dam Safety, Hydrography, Well Metering, and Water Information Teams.
 The Water Information Team is responsible for managing the data and tools that the Division of Water Resources provides to the public through the HydroBase, GIS, Records, and Modeling groups.
-Jason also serves as the State Engineer’s liaison to the Governor’s Office of Information Technology, and is secretary to the Board of Examiners for Water Well Construction and Pump Installation Contractors.
-Jason has worked for the Division of Water Resources since 2010, previously as the Assistant Division Engineer in Division 4 (Gunnison and San Miguel Basins).
-Prior to coming to the Division of Water Resources, Jason served as City Engineer for the City of Montrose, and before that, worked for consulting firms designing raw water infrastructure.
-Jason is a native of Colorado and a graduate of Colorado State University.
+This position also serves as the State Engineer’s liaison to the Governor’s Office of Information Technology, and is secretary to the Board of Examiners for Water Well Construction and Pump Installation Contractors.

 Assistant State Engineer